 About A to Z Multistore Sync:

-This will have an option which will navigate you to the app configuration section where you can manage product, inventory and currency settings (will be discussed further in this blog).
+This will have an option that will navigate you to the app configuration section where you can manage product, inventory and currency settings (will be discussed further in this blog).

 This will give you two options, first is to schedule a booking for one to one live support from our best executive and the other one is to create a ticket in case of any query.